 In this issue, I am again pleased to share the annual Worldwide Survey of Fitness Trends for 2014, authored by Walter R. Thompson, Ph.D., FACSM.
 Each year, this survey helps set the tone for what we are to expect in the field of fitness for the next 12 months.
 Joining Dr. Thompson’s article are two other excellent features, both of which are aimed at again translating the sometimes difficult to understand science into practical steps for the grass roots practitioner.
 The second feature in this issue addresses a topic that is gathering increased attention in the health and fitness field — “The Hydration Equation: Update on Water Balance and Cognitive Performance” by Shaun K. Riebl, M.S., R.D., and Brenda M. Davy, Ph.D., R.D., FACSM.
 This is followed by an excellent article by Corinna Serviente and Gary A. Sforzo, Ph.D., FACSM, titled, “A Simple Yet Complicated Tool: Measuring Waist Circumference to Determine Cardiometabolic Risk.”

 I trust that these articles, and those from our regular columnists highlighted in the accompanying feature box, go a long way toward helping you sort out fact from fiction.

 Wishing each of you the very best this upcoming holiday season.

 Our associate editors continue to do an outstanding job of providing well-written summaries on a wide variety of topics of importance to the fitness professional.

-- Fitness Focus: This copy-and-share column discusses staying active outdoors during the winter season
+- Fitness Focus: This copy-and-share column discusses potential benefits of probiotics in highly active people.

 Steven J. Keteyian, Ph.D., FACSM